philipturner/swift-colab/README.md

 To run a test, replace `"5.6.2"` in the first code cell with the newest Swift version.
 Run the installation commands, then go to `Runtime > Restart runtime`.
 Click on the second code cell and instruct Colab to execute every cell in the notebook (`Runtime > Run after`).
 Compare each cell's expected output with its actual output.

-> Test notebooks may provide additional instructions in a cell beginning with "Instructions for this test suite only:".
-Read those before executing the test.
+> Warning: Notebooks may provide additional instructions in a cell beginning with "Instructions for this test suite only:".
+Read these instructions before executing the test.

 <!-- Emoji shortcuts for reference: ✅ ❌ -->